Mets slugger Céspedes leaves team, opts out of 2020 season

-Céspedes joined Giants catcher Buster Posey, Dodgers pitcher David Price and Washington infielder Ryan Zimmerman in opting out this season, all of them announcing their decisions before the virus-shortened 60-game season began in late July.
-Atlanta outfielder Nick Markakis also chose not to play this year, then changed his mind.

-A two-time All-Star outfielder, the 34-year-old Céspedes celebrated his long-awaited return to the lineup with a home run on opening day that lifted the Mets over the Braves 1-0 at Citi Field.

-It was his first game in the majors since July 20, 2018.
+A two-time All-Star, the 34-year-old Cespedes returned to the lineup this season for the first time since July 20, 2018.
 He missed most of the past two years with a series of leg problems, getting surgery on both heels and then a broken ankle after a tumble at his Florida ranch in a supposed run-in with a wild boar.

-But Céspedes struggled with his timing after that the uplifting home run, and didn’t seem comfortable at the plate.

-Asked whether he sensed Céspedes opted out because he was frustrated over his slow start, Van Wagenen said he couldn’t comment on such speculation.

 The Mets also made two trades, getting outfielder Billy Hamilton and dealing away pitcher Tyler Bashlor.